viktorpts/softuni-canvas/README.md

 # SoftUni Canvas

 This is a simple app, demonstrating the use of HTML5 canvas.
 There is an engine that exposes several drawing methods and event listeners.
-All of your logic can be places inside `./js/app.js` and use the provided methods to visualize results.
+All of your logic can be placed inside `./js/app.js` and use the provided methods to visualize results.

 ## Installation and Usage
 [Read the instructions](https://github.com/viktorpts/softuni-canvas/wiki) on how to install and use the project!

 ## Quick Guide
-Place your code inside `start()` function of `./js/app.js`.
+Place your code inside the `start()` function of `./js/app.js`.
 Use the following commands:

 ```javascript
 // CLear the canvas (white screen):